opensearch-project/automation-app/README.md

 For detailed instructions on starting the service with Docker, refer to the project's [Docker Setup](./docker/README.md).

+### Bump Package Version

+Please bump package version with every new commit by updating `package.json` and run `npm install` to update `package-lock.json`.
+Please do not use `npm version <>` as it will not sign DCO for your commit.

 ## Code of Conduct

 This project has adopted [the Open Source Code of Conduct](CODE_OF_CONDUCT.md).